SvenBecker/vscode-pytorch/README.md

 6. Restart Visual Studio Code

 This will give you the most recent version you can find on the [VS Marketplace](https://marketplace.visualstudio.com/vscode).
-Alternativly you can also clone this repository and move it manually into your VSCode extension folder which will give you the most recent version on GitHub.
+Alternatively you can also clone this repository and move it manually into your VS Code extension folder which will give you the most recent version on GitHub.

 ```sh